 Whipping Cream: Buy heavy whipping cream, whip it.
 Add a pinch of salt while whipping.

 The assembly of Bellevue Broth.
-It's a one to two ration.
+It's a one to two ratio.
 One part shellfish stock to two parts chicken broth.
 Mix these together.
-Add the dollop of whipped cream just before serving and top with a bit of parsley.
+Add a dollop of whipped cream just before serving and top with a bit of parsley.

 Incredibly delicious.
 Quick and Easy (be sure to bring home your shellfish shells from the local restaurant...or make your own).
 You'll believe you've died and gone to heaven.
 If you enjoy learning about different cultures and how food originated, you'll love the Netflix series, "High on the Hog."